That's some crafty workmanship there.

 This GPS runs off the +3.3V line exposed by the zipit expansion connector, so it works just fine on battery power only.
 That's a distinct advantage over the USB GPS.
 And now that the weather's cooled off a bit, my wife has started agitating to do some local hiking.
 So I'm planning to take the zipit along to see how far its ancient battery will go with the GPS active.
 Hopefully we won't get lost.

-Another advantage over the USB GPS is this new setup works on an IZ2S SD card with the stock zipit kernel and bootloader, so no flashing is required.
+Another advantage the serial GPS over the USB GPS is that it works on an IZ2S SD card with the stock zipit kernel and bootloader, so no flashing is required.
 Just pop in a mini SD card loaded up with IZ2S and boot.
 No hardware mods are needed either, other than slicing up the Axim cable.
 So I left the scary soldering gun in the closet.
 You could conceivably do this with an off the shelf zipit, if you could find such a thing, and a mini SD card loaded up with IS2S.
-I've got the new pspmaps installed now on the old rockbox zipit that I keep in the car at all times for music that's not on a ClearChannel playlist.
+I've got the new pspmaps installed now on the old rockbox zipit that I keep in the car at all times for music that's never been heard on a ClearChannel playlist.

-For the code I reworked the built-in NMEA serial polling bits in pspmaps, so now it's configurable by editing a very simple gps.dat file in the pspmaps/data directory.
-And it's robust enough to handle multiple GPS disconnect / reconnect events.
-It'll also try to use gpsd if it finds the gpsdclient shared library, but I wouldn't recommend that unless you really need to multiplex the GPS data to more than one client program for some reason.
+For the code I reworked my built-in NMEA serial polling module in pspmaps, so now it's configurable by editing a very simple gps.dat file in the pspmaps/data directory.
+And it's also now robust enough to handle multiple GPS disconnect / reconnect events.
+It'll still try to use gpsd if it finds the gpsdclient shared library, but I wouldn't recommend that unless you really need to multiplex the GPS data to more than one client program for some reason.
 The pspmaps sources are updated on github.
 And it's also bundled up in a package for the bleeding edge openwrt zipit linux distribution.

 Last but not least, I wrangled some example code from the internet into a script so I can quickly set the system clock on the zipit from the GPS.
 That might be handy if I were to go on an evening hike away from the wifi and just happened to lose my watch and phone, but not the zipit and GPS dongle. :-)